 Exhibit A – Soul of a man

 This is a charming short film that you can watch for free on Youtube and was released about one year ago (if you remember, we were still not completely out of the woods by then in what regards the pandemic…).
-It’s based on the short story Bon-Bon, a philosophical and metaphysical discussion with none other than “His Majesty”, the Devil, about what is the essence of the soul of the man.
+It’s based on the short story Bon-Bon.
+The narrative involves a philosophical and metaphysical discussion with none other than “His Majesty”, the Devil.
+They talk about what is the essence of the soul of the man.
 Cheers to Sigmund the Cat, the adorable third character on this adaptation.

 Exhibit B – The Fall of the House of Usher

-That is an upcoming TV Series to be premiered on Netflix and directed by Mike Flanagan, the creator of other horror gems like The Haunting of Hill House (adapted from Shirley Jackson’s story with the same name), The Haunting of Bly Manor (adapted from The Turn of the Screw by Henry James) and the Midnight Mass.
-Based on his previous works, I have my expectations set on high for this rendering of Poe’s gothic story and other tales.
+That is an upcoming TV Series to be premiered on Netflix.
+It is directed by Mike Flanagan.
+He is the creator of other horror gems like The Haunting of Hill House, adapted from Shirley Jackson’s story with the same name.
+There is also The Haunting of Bly Manor, adapted from The Turn of the Screw by Henry James.
+Additionally, he created Midnight Mass.
+Based on his earlier works, my expectations are set high.
+I look ahead to this rendering of Poe’s gothic story and other tales.

 Poe was a master in setting the emotional tone for his narrative, what can be seen in the opening lines for this one: